Gillberg (wrestler): Independent circuit (2000–2003)

-Part-time appearances (2003–2021)
+WWE part-time appearances (2003–2021)

 When Goldberg came to WWE in 2003, his first feud was against The Rock, who on the April 21, 2003 episode of Raw brought in Gill, once again under his Gillberg gimmick, to mock Goldberg.
 After beating up The Rock's security guards, who were trying to apprehend him for interrupting a concert "dedicated" to him, Gillberg attacked Goldberg, which prompted Goldberg to begin choking him.
 The Rock then attacked Goldberg from behind, after which both Gillberg and The Rock quickly ran out of the arena to avoid further conflict.

 On December 10, 2007, Gill, now sporting two new tattoos on his left deltoid, returned to WWE television under his Gillberg name and gimmick for the 15th Anniversary of Raw.
-During the show, he participated in a 15-man battle royal against fourteen other former Raw wrestlers, but was the first man eliminated only a few seconds into the match by every other competitor.
+During the show, he participated in a 15-man battle royal against fourteen other former Raw wrestlers, but was the first man eliminated only a few seconds into the match by everyone.

 In 2016, Gill returned to WWE, where he made a brief appearance on The Edge and Christian Show.
-Gillberg made a surprise appearance on the February 13, 2017 episode of Raw, coming to the ring in place of Goldberg before being attacked by Kevin Owens.
+Gillberg made a surprise appearance on the February 14, 2017 episode of Raw, coming to the ring in place of Goldberg before being attacked by Kevin Owens.

 On the January 18, 2021 episode of Raw, Gillberg returned.
 John Morrison and The Miz teased that Goldberg would be on their talk show segment "The Dirt Sheet", but instead Gillberg came to the ring and had a short segment with a fake Drew McIntyre (played by David Krumholtz).

-Return to the independent circuit (2018–2020)
+Return to the independent circuit (2009–2020)

+In 2009, Gill came out of retirement and reunited with Barry Hardy.
+They disbanded in 2011.

 On February 28, 2018, Gill won the IWC High Stakes Championship from independent wrestler Bulk Nasty.
 He was later challenged by James Ellsworth for a title-match on March 17, which Gill lost.
 On April 1, 2018, Gill teamed with Ellsworth to win the ACW Tag Team Championships.
 On February 28, 2020, Gill wrestled his last match against Ellsworth at an Adrenaline Wrestling show, winning the match.